Skip to main content

 👉 Read the full Shih Tzu Guide

-Best for: allergy-sensitive households or seniors who want a trainable, low-shedding companion.
+Best for: allergy-sensitive seniors or those who want a trainable, low-shedding companion in a compact, manageable size.

 Why This Breed May Be a Good Fit